 Lingual Braces Aligned

 Lingual braces are an alternative option of braces that have practical and cosmetic use and designed to fix misalignments.
 Compared to traditional braces, they are installed on the back of the teeth instead of the front keeping them virtually unnoticeable.
 The major benefit to lingual braces is it bridges the gap between precise and efficient tooth movements provided by braces and the maximum esthetic option of not noticing your teeth are being aligned.
-Dr. Chen and Dr. Navarro are both well trained and experienced to use InBrace lingual bracket system for almost any type of malocclusion.
+Our doctors are well trained and experienced to use InBrace lingual bracket system for almost any type of malocclusion.

 How it Works